snapshot-labs/snapshot-strategies/src/strategies/delegatexyz-erc721-balance-of/README.md

 Delegate.xyz (V2) Full wallet and smart contract level delegation are both supported.

+If a user has delegated access to multiple wallets, the most recent delegation will be calculated.

 This strategy uses the same parameters as erc721-balance-of, but the signing wallet is now the delegate wallet.

 -- Made with Love by ApesPlus